RedisInsight/Tutorials/src/redis_stack/working_with_path_algorithms.md

 * The relationships' property whose sum you want to minimize (weight).

-* A optional relationships' property whose sum you want to bound (cost) and the optional bound (maxCost).
+* An optional relationships' property whose sum you want to bound (cost) and the optional bound (maxCost).

 * An optional bound on the path length - the number of relationships along the path (maxLen).